phizaz/remote-run/README.md

 Running your script on a remote machine as if it were on your local one.

-*By syncing your files on the local machine to the remote one.*
+*By syncing your files on the local machine to the remote and executing from there.*

-**RemoteRun** also provide the ability to **continue** from your last step, that means if you quit during the process you can do RemoteRun and continue from where you left!
+**RemoteRun** also provides the ability to **continue** from your last step, that means if you quit during the process you can do RemoteRun and continue from where you left!

 # Installation